rahil627/rathewolf/docs/index.md

 future projects:
 [rathewolf](https://rathewolf.com), my new digital home (*this* site!!)
   - [the mind of rathewolf](https://mind.rathewolf.com), a new digital home for my philosophies, my language: my mind
-    - [todo: mind, heart, soul; are they all the same? not really... the mind is more thinking, the soul is more moving, and the heart is more loving.]
+    - [todo: mind, heart, soul; are they all the same? not really... the mind is more thinking, the soul is more moving, and the heart is more loving.
+The soul is the life or the spirit of a person.]
   - the body of rathewolf, a digital home for my photos 'n videos
   - the heart of rathewolf, a digital home for my most beloved things (perhaps like my personal wall of photos: people and places)
   - the soul of rathewolf, a digital home for the things that move my soul (???, art works?: poetry, Humans of Taiwan, documentaries, the streets, the world)